 QUNO Geneva Summer School

-The Geneva Summer School provides an introduction for young people to the work of the United Nations, as seen through the programme areas of Quaker United Nations Office.
+The Geneva Summer School in July provides an introduction for young people to the work of the United Nations, as seen through the programme areas of Quaker United Nations Office.
 Geneva Summer School is a twelve day event open to participants aged between 20 and 26 years old.
 An active interest in international affairs is required, as well as as the desire to share understanding with others.
 Applications open in January every year and is advertised on the main Quaker events page.
+There is some bursary funding available for participants.

 Reconcilliation Internship at Coventry Cathedral